Asylann/HTTPS_Demo/README.md

 * and use this created `"localhost+2.pem"`, `"localhost+2-key.pem"` certs in server

 ## And how to use them, you can find in server/main.go

+#### It is just quite simple example, and next things can be:

+* HSTS (HTTP Strict Transport Security): learn to send the Strict-Transport-Security header to force browsers onto HTTPS and prevent protocol downgrades.

+* OCSP stapling & CRL: how to check certificate revocation in real time.

+* HTTP/2 & HTTP/3 (QUIC): enabling them over TLS and measuring performance gains.

+* Perfect Forward Secrecy (PFS): choosing cipher suites (e.g. ECDHE) to ensure session keys can’t be retroactively decrypted.

+* Mutual TLS (mTLS): requiring client certs for two‑way authentication (common in microservices)!

+* Security headers: CSP, HPKP (deprecated but instructive), X-Frame-Options, etc.

+* TLS configuration testing: using tools like SSL Labs or testssl.sh to harden your server’s config.